telerik/winforms-docs/knowledge-base/save-custom-backgrounds-in-scheduler-when-exporting-to-ical.md

 ### Importing ICal data

 Once the scheduler data is exported, it would be good to have it back by importing at a later moment.
 This requires creating a derivative of the **SchedulerICalendarImporter** class and overriding its **ApplyAdditionalData** method.
-It is necessary to find the correct ID of the custom status/background and apply it to the appointmen:
+It is necessary to find the correct ID of the custom status/background and apply it to the appointment:

 #### Custom SchedulerICalendarImporter